-When a pop-up drain stopper in a sink or bathtub stops working, how do you fix it?
-This expert guide shows how drain stoppers work and how to repair them.
+When a pop-up drain stopper in a sink or bathtub doesn’t work, how do you fix it?
+This expert guide shows how drain stoppers work and how to fix them when they don’t.

 Pop-ups are simple mechanical devices that use a system of links and levers to move a drain stoppers up and down to seal a sink bowl or bathtub.

 Bathroom sink pop-ups are raised and lowered with a lift knob or lever, usually located on or near the faucet body.
-The knob or lever is connected to a lift rod that is fastened to a flat, slotted bar called a “clevis.”
+The knob or lever is connected to a lift rod that is fastened in many cases to a flat, slotted bar called a “clevis.”

-The clevis is connected by a small spring clip to a pivot rod–and–ball assembly—a rod that runs through a rubber pivot ball and slopes slightly upward to the tailpiece of the stopper.
-This pushes the stopper up or lets it drop down into the drain body.
+The flat, slotted clevis is connected by a small spring clip to a pivot rod–and–ball assembly—a rod that runs through a rubber pivot ball and slopes slightly upward to the tailpiece of the stopper.
+This rod pushes the stopper up or lets it drop down into the drain body.